alexdenker/alexdenker.github.io/about.md

 permalink: /about/
 ---

-My name is Alexander Denker and I am a PhD student at the University of Bremen.
-My research interest include the application of deep learning method for inverse problems.
+My name is Alexander Denker and I am a post doctoral research associate at the University College London.
+I completed my PhD at the University of Bremen supervised by Peter Maass.
+During my PhD, I worked on the application of generative models to inverse problems in imaging.
+My research interest include generative modeling, in particular normalising flows and diffusion models, image reconstruction and machine learning.

-I am studying how to enforce mathematical properties into neural networks.